Yandex published a beta version of its minimalist browser today that it first revealed back in 2014.

 The browser displays three search engines on start to the user of which one can be selected to become the default search engine.

-The new beta version of the Yandex Browser can be downloaded for Windows and Mac OS X from the official project website.Advertisement
+The final stable version of Yandex Browser can be downloaded for Windows and Mac OS X from the official project website.Advertisement

 Ghacks is a technology news blog that was founded in 2005 by Martin Brinkmann.
 It has since then become one of the most popular tech news sites on the Internet with five authors and regular contributions from freelance writers.